PHAROS Living Lab

 Demonstration & Impact for Ireland’s Marine Ecosystems

-Thursday, 28.05.2026 (11:00 – 14:00): The final day takes us to the picturesque Bantry Bay, home to the Bantry Marine Research Station and the PHAROS demo site.
-Guided by station director Dr. Julie Maguire, attendees will explore a state-of-the-art seaweed and fish hatchery featuring innovative kelp cultivation of winged (Alaria esculenta) and sugar (Saccharina latissima) kelp.
+Thursday, 28.05.2026 (11:00 – 14:00): The final day took participants to the picturesque Bantry Bay, home to the Bantry Marine Research Station and the PHAROS demo site.
+Guided by station director Dr. Julie Maguire and a presentation from Alex Ziemba of Deltares, attendees explored a state-of-the-art seaweed and fish hatchery featuring innovative kelp cultivation of winged (Alaria esculenta) and sugar (Saccharina latissima) kelp.

 This nature-based solution monitors ecosystem restoration by comparing kelp growth near a salmon farm to a control site.
-The tour offers firsthand insight into sustainable aquaculture, marine research, and the potential of seaweed farming to restore marine habitats, all within one of Ireland’s most breathtaking coastal settings.
+The tour offered first-hand insight into sustainable aquaculturemarine research, and the potential of seaweed farming to restore marine habitats, all within one of Ireland’s most breathtaking coastal settings.

 This demo consists of a kelp farm cultivating winged (Alaria esculenta) and sugar (Saccharina lattisima) kelp.
 In this demo the effect of a salmon farm, located near the seaweed farm, on the growth of the kelp will be monitored and compared to a control side.